+For models without an ADF, selecting "1.ADF" in steps (2) and (3) below produces nothing.
+Select "2.FB" to adjust the start/end position of flat-bed scanning.

+(1) Press the 5 and 4 keys in this order in the initial stage of the maintenance mode.

+The "SCAN START ADJ." appears on the LCD.

+- (2) Wait for the LCD to display the "1.ADF 2.FB." - (3) Press the 1 or 2 key, and the current scanning position correction value appears.

+You can adjust the correction value to 11 levels from +5 to -5 (mm).

+(4) To increase the correction value, press the \blacktriangleright key; to decrease it, press the \triangleleft key.

+NOTE: In models with touch panel, if the \triangleright and \triangleleft keys are not displayed on the software keypad, it is necessary to switch the software keypads between the numerical and function keypads by pressing the Scan and Copy keys simultaneously.

-- (1) Press the 5 and 4 keys in this order in the initial stage of the maintenance mode.
-The "SCAN START ADJ." appears on the LCD. - (2) Wait for the LCD to display the "1.ADF 2.FB." - (3) Press the 1 or 2 key.
-The current scanning position correction value appears.
-You can adjust the correction value to 11 levels from +5 to -5 (mm). - (4) To increase the correction value, press the ► key; to decrease it, press the ◄ key.
-If you press the Stop/Exit key, the machine returns to the initial stage of the maintenance mode without making change of the correction value. - (5) Press the OK key.
+If you press the Stop/Exit key, the machine returns to the initial stage of the maintenance mode without making change of the correction value.

+(5) Press the OK key (Photo Capture key for models without OK key).